-The service took complaints and concerns seriously and responded respond to them appropriately to improve the quality of care.
+The service took complaints and concerns seriously and responded to them appropriately to improve the quality of care.

 - Information about how to make a complaint or raise concerns was available.
-Staff treated patients who made complaints compassionately. - The service informed patients of any further action that may be available to them should they not be satisfied with the response to their complaint.
-The service had complaint policy and procedures in place.
-However, there had been no reported complaints in the last 12 months.
+Staff treated patients who made complaints compassionately. - The service informed patients of any further action that may be available to them should they not be satisfied with the response to their complaint. - The service had a complaints policy and procedures in place.
+The service learned lessons from individual concerns and complaints.
+It acted as a result to improve the quality of care.
+For example, learning points were identified to ensure equipment was operating as expected following a patient complaint about the efficacy of a treatment.